 However, this staple of office life is now losing its significance with the emergence of online fax services.
 And business owners seem to be liking the change.
 This fax homepage contains words like amazing, quick, convenient, and cost-effective.
 So the question becomes, if you haven’t already, should your business move towards one of the online fax services or continue to rely upon the traditional, tried, and true fax machine?

 Is Faxing Even Still Relevant?

 Make no mistake; even if the presence of the traditional fax machine is diminishing in recent years, that does not mean that faxing, as a mode of communication, is irrelevant.
-Because of convenience, speed, legal requirements, security and many other reasons, faxing is still a critical component of business communication, a fact which is unlikely to change anytime soon.
+Because of convenience, speed, legal requirements, security, and many other reasons, faxing is still a critical component of business communication, a fact that is unlikely to change anytime soon.

 Faxing provides a unique combination of benefits that business owners cannot find with email, file sharing, social media, and other modern alternatives.
 The question is only: ‘’Which method of faxing is most effective and beneficial for modern small business?’’

 The following series of questions and answers will seek to provide a solution.